 The Emergence of Colophons in South Asian Scribal Cultures

-Department of Religious Studies, The University of Iowa
+Center for the Book, The University of Iowa

-Department of Religious Studies, The University of Iowa
+Center for the Book, The University of Iowa

 The emergence of colophons in the scribal cultures of South Asia is a relatively understudied subject in Indian epigraphy, manuscriptology, codicology and the history of the book.
 Although the word “colophon” is hardly ever used in the study of South Asian inscriptions, it is regularly deployed in the critical appraisal of Indic manuscripts and books.
 Indeed, given the dearth of historical details in the philosophical, religious and literary works of ancient and early modern India, most textual scholars deeply appreciate the presence of colophons in Indic manuscripts, and the content of colophons are reproduced in several published catalogs of Indian manuscripts.
 Yet it remains unclear how – under what circumstances and in what form – were the first colophons produced and introduced in South Asian inscriptions and manuscripts.